October Prime Day 2022 Deal: Don't Miss This $70 Apple AirPods Discount - E! Online

 If you need additional insights before you add this to your cart, check out these rave reviews.

-Apple Airpods Reviews
+Apple AirPods Reviews

-A shopper said, "I would have purchased years ago.
-OMG, the stuff that floods out from between my teeth is astounding.
-I have flossed for many years, and it was always a struggle because the gaps between my teeth are tight.
-Floss gets trapped and shreds or snaps off.
-When that happens, what does one use to remove the embedded floss?
-More floss?
-This machine is advertised to remove 'up to 150% more than floss' and I believe it.
-The process is painless, unlike floss."
+A shopper said, "I bought some airpods because I really did need them, I love music.
+Whenever I am at work, or doing something productive, I like to listen to music while doing so.
+Quality A+.
+Also, apple care comes in handy as well.
+My right one accidentally got ran over, and with my apple care, apple replaced it within no time.
+So, thank you."

-Another declared, "This device is a miracle.
-Flossing my teeth with braces is no fun, but this helps so much.
-I would recommend!"
+Another shared, "I had the Beat Flex headset but people couldn't hear me when I talked on the phone.
+Bought these AirPods and they have been a game changer!
+People can finally hear me and I don't need to worry about wires either, I love them and highly recommend them."

 If you're looking for more great tech finds, check out this waterproof JBL speaker that's on sale right now.